-The City Engineering Department issues Building Permits, Fence Permits, Sign Permits, and Demolition Permits, and does limited residential building code inspections.
+The Community Development, Permitting & Planning Department issues Building Permits, Fence Permits, Sign Permits, and Demolition Permits, and does limited residential building code inspections.
 Please feel free to contact us for further information.

 The City of Virginia is committed to the health, safety and welfare of our workforce and the public.
 We are committed to providing the community with the services they expect and need.

 When City Hall is closed to the public due to COVID-19, Inspections of the building, plumbing, electrical and mechanical systems will continue as necessary to administer the Minnesota Building Code.
 The City of Virginia is required by Minnesota state regulations to administer the building code and conduct inspections, ensuring that buildings and systems are constructed and installed safely and meet minimum required standards.

 In response to the COVID-19 outbreak, The City of Virginia has implemented employee education and practices aimed at reducing the spread of infectious disease, such as increased attention to hand hygiene, hand washing and sanitizing, cough and sneeze etiquette, social distancing, staying home when sick, and the shutdown of City building facilities.
 City employees are expected to observe these measures.
 We ask that our partners in the construction industry, business owners and homeowners commit to recommended measures for limiting transmission of the virus.

 City of Virginia inspectors are providing inspection services for required inspections at jobsites and residences that provide a safe environment.
 We do ask that you allow more lead time than usual to schedule an inspection.
 As soon as you know when you will need an inspection, call your inspector to schedule it at least 24 hours and preferably 48 hours or more ahead of time.
 A safe environment for inspections includes the following:

 • Social distance of at least six feet provided throughout the work site, including at the point of inspection.
 We ask that as few people as possible occupy the inspection area.